redwin21/n-body-problem/README.md

 ## Conclusions

 Modeling a chaotic system with machine learning is challenging, but possible.
 Increased time spent optimizing and tuning the models can certainly improve the performance to where machine learning models could be a practical approach to solving the n-body problem.
-This idea can be extended further to general complex models as well.
+This idea can be extended further to general complex physics models as well.
 Simulations take a long time and a lot of computing power to generate, but a machine learning model can make predictions pretty quickly once it has already been trained.
-Future work on optimizing these models can save time for generating models of celestial systems in future astronomy endeavors.
+Future work on optimizing these models can save time for generating models of celestial systems in future astronomy and orbital mechanics endeavors.

 ---